-Don’t know where this dark poem came from.
+Don’t know where this dark poem about something vaguely evil came from.

 Perhaps it comes from having to take my college-aged son to get a COVID test this week, and the fear associated with potentially having that presence in the house.
 Despite our having been vaccinated and having done everything humanly possible, to keep it out.

 I was also watching Agatha Christie’s Miss Marple “Nemesis” with Joan Hickson yesterday.
 She has a line, where she says something like “I believe in Good.
 I believe in Everlasting Life.
 And oh yes, I believe in Evil.”

 The use of “something” brings to mind the witches in Shakespeare’s Macbeth, “…By the pricking of my thumbs, Something wicked this way comes…” And, of course, the eerie Ray Bradbury carnival novel of the same name (Something Wicked This Way Comes.)
 Here’s my contribution to that genre of dread and foreboding, as Halloween approaches.

 Hope you enjoy–well, perhaps “enjoy” is not the word…